Victorian Liberal Party: Baillieu & Napthine governments

 After the 2010 Victorian state election, the Liberal and National Coalition held government under Baillieu's leadership.
-On 7 March 2013 Baillieu resigned from his position of Premier of Victoria and he was replaced by Denis Napthine.
+On 7 March 2013, Baillieu resigned from his position of Premier of Victoria; he was replaced by Denis Napthine.
 Napthine led the Coalition to a defeat in the 2014 Victorian state election.

-Opposition and shift further to the right (since 2014)
+Opposition (2014–present)

 After the 2014 election, Matthew Guy was elected leader.
 The Coalition arrangement was maintained while the Liberals and Nationals were in opposition.
 The coalition lost the 2018 election and suffered a significant swing against it, leading to the resignation of Guy as leader of the Liberal Party.
 He was replaced by Michael O'Brien as party leader.

-Branch stacking allegations in the party had been linked to conservative powerbroker Marcus Bastiaan since 2016.
-In late August 2020, his activities in branch stacking were revealed by Nine/The Age, which included directing taxpayer-funded electorate staff working for federal MP Kevin Andrews to be involved with party activities such as recruitment of party members, which is illegal by federal or state law, recruiting members to the party by paying for their membership, and adding party members to seats under fake residential addresses.
-Bastiaan's activities were allegedly endorsed by Michael Sukkar, another conservative federal MP who was a minister within the Morrison ministry.
-Just a week earlier, internal audit by the party found some members breached party rules by paying for other people's membership fees.
+In 2020 allegations were made of branch stacking, with an internal audit finding that some members had breached party rules by paying for other people's membership fees.

 On 6 September 2021, a few Liberal MPs including Guy resigned from O'Brien's shadow cabinet or from parliamentary party positions.
 O'Brien refused to step down as party leader as "he believed he had the support of the majority of MPs" ahead of a possible leadership challenge.
 The following day, Guy replaced O'Brien as party leader in a leadership spill.
 Cindy McLeish was replaced by David Southwick as deputy party leader.

 According to The Age, between November 2018 and November 2021, the Coalition's Legislative Council members voted with the Andrews Government's position 28.9% of the time; of the parties in the Legislative Council, only the Liberal Democratic Party had a lower figure (22.1%).

+In May 2022, Bernie Finn was expelled from the Victorian Liberal Party for "a series of inflammatory social media posts", including calling for abortion to be made illegal in all circumstances, and comparing the Victorian Premier to Adolf Hitler.

 Following the 2022 Victorian state election, the party's director Sam McQuestin, stepped down citing 'internal challenges' in the months leading into the state election.
 McQuestin is set to be replaced by West Australian Liberal party state director Stuart Smith after a three-month search.